Application icon

 The default Terms of Use item is the first found in an audio file.

 Multiple values are completely different than multiple items.
 The ID3 specification allows for most text oriented fields to contain multiple values.
 These values are separated by a character with a binary value of zero.
 On the Settings - Audio Files tab, you may set a visible delimiter to represent the invisible zero character.
+This delimiter is used for all file types ... not only for those where the tags are ID3 encoded.
 The default value is ;;;.
 So if you see ;;; in your fields it means that you have more than one value in the field.
 You can edit the multiple values, one per line, (without worrying about the delimiter) by selecting Choose Value for a field's function button menu.

 Multiple values are useful for some field types such as Genre where you might want to have more than one piece of identifying information.

-A word of caution: Most other applications, including iTunes, do not support the multiple values capability and as such you may have strange displays of metadata if you utilize multiple values.
+A word of caution: Many other applications, including Apple Apps, do not support the multiple values capability and as such you may have strange displays of metadata if you utilize multiple values.

 While the multi-value delimiter is the correct means of separating multiple items in fields, Yate optionally permits the use of non standard delimiters when splitting and reconstructing fields associated with Application Lists.